 - 1.)
-The document "Interference Potential of WideBand Frequency Hopping Systems on Packet Data Systems" includes an analysis of the effect of the power level of the WBFH systems. - 2.)
+The document "Interference Potential of WideBand Frequency Hopping Systems on Packet Data Systems" analyzes the effect of the wider bandwidth on interference probability, including a generalized analysis of the effect of the power level of the WBFH systems.
+This paper concludes that the power level reduction of proposed wideband FH systems needs to be substantially lower than the 5 to 7 dB reduction suggested in the Notice. - 2.)
 The document "Effects of WBFH Power Reductions and Hop Rate" presents analysis results showing that increasing hop rate increases the collision rate with both DSSS and conventional narrowband FHSS systems.
-The effects of proposed power reductions is also described in detail.
+The effects of proposed power reductions are also described in detail with the same conclusion as above.

 In summary, the Committee opposes the changes to the operating rules for FHSS systems as described in the Commission's Notice of Proposed Rule Making in this proceeding.
-The Committee reiterates comments made in the August 19, 1999 letter to the Commission and additionally concludes that WBFH system will suffer severe impairment due to multipath channel distortion.
-The Committee is also forwarding two papers as described above in support of our earlier comments in this matter.
+The Committee reiterates comments made in the August 19, 1999 letter to the Commission and additionally concludes that WBFH systems with FSK modulation will suffer severe impairment due to multipath channel distortion.
+The Committee additionally believes that these systems would not be economically viable and would represent a threat to existing users of the band.
+The Committee is also forwarding two papers as described above in support of our comments in this matter.